-ONCASPAR (pegaspargase) is indicated as a component of a multiagent chemotherapeutic regimen for the first-line treatment of patients with acute lymphoblastic leukemia (ALL) and for the treatment of patients with ALL and hypersensitivity to native forms of L-asparaginase.
+ONCASPAR® (pegaspargase) is indicated as a component of a multi-agent chemotherapeutic regimen for the treatment of pediatric and adult patients with:

 Anaphylaxis Anaphylaxis and Serious Hypersensitivity Reactions: Anaphylaxis and serious hypersensitivity reactions can occur.
 The risk of serious hypersensitivity reactions is higher in patients with known hypersensitivity to E. coli derived L-asparaginase formulations.
 Observe patients for 1 hour after administration in a setting with resuscitation equipment and other agents necessary to treat anaphylaxis.
 Discontinue ONCASPAR in patients with serious hypersensitivity reactions.

 Thrombosis: Serious thrombotic events, including sagittal sinus thrombosis, can occur.
 Discontinue ONCASPAR in patients with serious thrombotic events.

 Pancreatitis: Pancreatitis can occur.
 Fatal outcomes have been reported.
 Inform patients of the signs and symptoms of pancreatitis.
 Discontinue ONCASPAR in patients where pancreatitis is suspected.
 If pancreatitis is confirmed, do not resume ONCASPAR.